-The group had not exactly been thinking things through when they wanted to hurt the evil conquistadors of the 21'st century.
+The group had not precisely been thinking things through when they wanted to hurt the evil conquistadors of the 21'st century.

-The brilliant little outfit had not expected the counter hack to activate and simply turn on all high technology in the process of eliminating the enemy.
+The brilliant little outfit had not expected the counter hack to activate and aggressively turn on all high technology in the process of eliminating the enemy.